avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

     /**
      * @notice Completes the validator registration process by returning an acknowledgement of the registration of a
      * validationID from the P-Chain.
-The validator should not be considered active until this method is called.
+The validator should not be considered active until this method is successfully called.
      *
      * Emits a {CompletedValidatorRegistration} event on success.
      *